MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms-auth-tool.md

 ## Browse a form

 Use one of the following procedures to browse a form in the Service Manager Authoring Tool.
-In both the procedures, note that the properties in the **Details** pane are updated according to the class property that is bound to the selected control.
-Also note that the **Binding Path** entry in the **Details** pane indicates the respective property that the field in the form represents.
+In both the procedures, ensure that the properties in the **Details** pane are updated according to the class property that is bound to the selected control.
+Also, the **Binding Path** entry in the **Details** pane indicates the respective property that the field in the form represents.

 ### To browse a form from the Form Browser